alzzyz/WEBLAB/README.md

 ## Backend

 Run `npm run start` in /backend to start the api.
-Please import the provided .env file into the backend folder
+KEEP IN MIND: Please import the provided .env file into the backend folder